Skip to main content

 Keep an eye on your bird

 Anytime your bird starts to lose excessive feathers and you can’t be certain she’s molting, you should check in with your bird doc.
-They may choose to do a physical examination of the skin and feathers or may check for underlying conditions by taking blood.
+They may choose to do a physical examination of the skin and feathers or they might check for underlying conditions by taking blood.
 You can keep an eye on other signs of their health, such as food intake (and waste), eye brightness, and mood.
 Monitoring all these things will lead you to the root of the problem (and hopefully a solution) quickly.

 Rebekkah Adams